ChenChenDS/Millitary-spending/README.md

 # DATS6103-project1
 This is a data mining project.
-I use the world immigration data from United Nations to do the analyse.
+I use the world military spending data from Stockholm International Peace Research Institute (SIPRI) to do the analyse.
 An overview is given at the first glance.
-And further detailed analysis for the top immigrant countries and the component is given.
-The comparison of the immigration and refugee is also discussed.
-Regarding to the mining result, I give some summary to the facts why people choose to move and why countries accept immigrate and refugee.
+And further detailed analysis for the top military spending countries in the world, the fastest growing countries in military spending, and compare the military spending with GDP.
+Besides, a correlation and prediction is given.
+Regarding to the mining result, I give short summary.

 ### Language
 python
 #### packages
  pandas<br>
  numpy<br>
- plotly<br>
- plotly_express<br>
  matplotlib.pyplot<br>
- country_converter<br>
- import plotly<br>
  numpy.polynomial.polynomial<br>
- math<br>

 ### Files
  Excel<br>